destinyrose2358/Eris/README.md

   * Once created you will be able to add users
 * Channel creation - Create channels
   * For servers that a user has admin privileges for can add channels

+## Setup
+Clone the repository to your local machine and run `npm install` to install all dependencies.

+Run `bundle install`, then `bundle exec rails db:setup` to setup the database.

+After running `rails s`, you can then access the app through `localhost:3000`

+To test the app out, you can use the Demo Login account.